ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 in the applications binary.
 Furthermore, by only using cascading keys for `kdbGet()` and `ksLookup()` Elektra gives you the possibility to specify how configuration data should be retrieved.
-In this specification you can define, that configuration data from other applications or shared places should be considered or even preferred.
+In this specification you can define that configuration data from other applications or shared places should be considered or even preferred.
 Doing so, we can achieve configuration integration.